adil192/top-down-zombie-shooter/README.md

-# 16321_Python_Coursework
+# Top-down zombie shooter (16321_Python_Coursework)

-This is the repository for the Python Coursework named: 16321-Cwk-S-Python Coursework
+This is the repository for the Python Coursework named: `16321-Cwk-S-Python Coursework` as part of the University of Manchester's COMP16321 module.
 ![image](https://user-images.githubusercontent.com/21128619/182282485-17a533cf-4a16-407c-b87d-5025e9a89f46.png)

 ## Running the game